Survey: Employers Adapt Quickly to Withholding Tax Changes

 Most employers had no problems meeting the February 15, 2018, deadline to begin using the 2018 federal income tax withholding tables, which reflect changes made by the Tax Cuts and Jobs Act (TCJA).
 However, many employees question how the TCJA will affect them.

-Those are findings of a recent American Payroll Association survey of 1,000 payroll and finance professionals with cost of negotiating the unpaid.
+Those are findings of a recent American Payroll Association survey of 1,000 payroll and finance professionals.
 The Tax Reform Membership Survey found that about 97% of respondents said they began using the tables by the February 15 deadline.
 Nearly 84% of participants said that the tax law didn’t place any additional burden on year-end processing.
 Almost 63% noted that they process payrolls in-house.

 The annual withholding tables typically come out in December but were delayed until January 11 due to the enactment of the TCJA.
 Employers only had until February 15 to begin using the tables.
 Of the survey respondents, about 17% said they started using the tables between January 15-19, 27% started the week of January 22, and about 32% began the week of January 29.